cadevue/dinner-bash-dsa/README.md

 # Background 📚
-This project is part of my CS101 Refresher.
-More details on [my website](https://www.cadevue.com)!
+This project is part of my CS202 Refresher.
+More details on [my website](https://cadevue.com)! (updated soon)

 # About This Project 🧱
 This program is part of my Computer Science Study at Bandung Institute of Technology.
 The specific course related to this project is IF2110 Algorithm and Data Structure.
 The full specification of the project is available at the [docs folder](docs/Specification.pdf), although it is available in Indonesian only.